 - Reasonable funeral expenses

-Finally, a court may award punitive damages in a wrongful death case in limited circumstances where the defendant’s conduct is especially egregious.
+Finally, a court may award punitive damages in a West Virginia wrongful death case in limited circumstances where the defendant’s conduct is especially egregious.
 Punitive damages are meant to punish the responsible party, or parties, for intentional, reckless or malicious wrongdoing.
 Punitive damages are almost always applicable in drunk driving accidents, and sometimes in trucking accident cases.

 Why File a Wrongful Death Case?